laminlabs/nbproject/docs/index.md

 Get started:

 ```
-from nbproject import header
+from nbproject import header; header()
 ```

 → This will initialize nbproject, display notebook metadata, and start tracking!
-Done.
+Done. 😅

 Documentation:

-- Learn usage patterns in the [tutorials](tutorials/index).
+- Learn more in the [tutorials](tutorials/index).
 - Check out the [API reference](api).
 - If you get stuck, see our [guides](guides/index) for edge cases & errors.